 What an inconvenience she must have been for her poor father.
 Of course, he loved her and was proud of her, but it wasn’t the fierce love and pride he had for his sons, nor would it ever be.
 She’d lately come to realize that the tenderness in his eyes was as much for her mother’s memory as it was for her, perhaps more.
 If that was a comfort to him, then she was glad, but she wondered sometimes if he really saw her at all.

-Her own picture sat on his desk, next to the ones of his three wives.
+Her own picture sat on his desk, along with the ones of his three wives.
 They were lovely footnotes in the family history, and the world of Cartwright men had gone on without them, even thrived, just as it had in her absence.
-There were times she felt like a ghost herself, hovering on the fringes of their lives.
+There were time she felt like a ghost herself, hovering on the fringes of their lives.

 They loved her, in their own way, as well as they could.
 But they did not need her the way they needed each other.